dainst/idai-field/README.md

 Development of iDAI.field works under **MacOS**, **Windows** and **Linux**.
 In any case, before you start, make sure you have [NodeJS](https://nodejs.org/en/) > 7.0.0 as well as Node Package Manager ([NPM](https://www.npmjs.com/)) installed.

-Then clone this repository locally and run
+Then clone this repository locally and run the following commands:

 ```
 $ npm install